Elliptical Perturbations for Differential Privacy: Achieving DP with Elliptical Perturbations

 \subsection{Impossibility in Infinite Dimensional Spaces}

-In the previous subsection, we gave a condition to check whether an elliptical distribution can be used to satisfy $\ep$-DP in finite dimensional spaces.
+In the previous subsection we gave a condition to check whether an elliptical distribution can be used to satisfy $\ep$-DP in finite dimensional spaces.
 It is natural to suppose that a similar property holds in infinite dimensional spaces.
 However, our main result in this section is that no elliptical distribution satisfies $\ep$-DP in infinite dimensional spaces.
-The intuition behind this result is that by Corollary \ref{c:gauss}, any elliptical random variable can be expressed as a random mixture of Gaussian processes, but in infinite dimensional spaces, the mixture variable $V$ is actually measurable with respect to the infinite dimensional process.
-That is, if one observes $X$, then with probability one, $V$ can be computed from $X$.
-So, the noise from any elliptical distribution is equivalent (as far as privacy goes) to adding noise from a Gaussian process, which \citet{mirshani2017existence} show only satisfies $(\ep,\de)$-DP, a weaker notion of differential privacy.
+The intuition behind this result is that by Corollary \ref{c:gauss}, any elliptical process can be expressed as a random mixture of Gaussian processes, but in infinite dimensional spaces, the mixing variable $V$ is actually measurable with respect to the infinite dimensional process. {That is, if one observes $\tilde T_D = T_D + \sigma X$, then with probability one, the mixing random variable $V$ can be computed from $\tilde T_D$.
+This is because one can pool small amounts of information across an infinite number of dimensions estimate $V$ (even though $X$ still isn't observable).} So, the noise from any elliptical distribution is equivalent (as far as privacy goes) to adding noise from a Gaussian process, which \citet{mirshani2017existence} show only satisfies $(\ep,\de)$-DP, a weaker notion of differential privacy than $\ep$-DP.

 \begin{theorem} Consider a summary $T : \mcD \to \mbX$ and let $\widetilde T_D = T_D + \sigma X$, where $X$ is a centered elliptical distribution and $T_D:=T(D)$.
 If $\mbX$ is infinite dimensional, the image $T(\mcD)$ is a not a singleton, and $C$ does not have finite rank, then $\widetilde T_D$ will not achieve $\epsilon$-DP for any choice of $\sigma$. \end{theorem} \begin{proof}[Proof Sketch.]
 Consider functionals $g_i \in \mcK$ such that $C(g_i, g_j) = \delta_{ij}$.
 The estimator $V_n = \frac{1}{n} \sum_{i=1}^n g_i(\widetilde T_D)^2$ converges to $V^2$ with probability 1 as $n\rightarrow \infty$, recovering $V$ from $\widetilde T_D$. \end{proof}